-I’ve been in the content marketing game for over a decade now, and one of the most frequent questions I get asked (on an almost daily basis!) is how to come up with content marketing ideas.
+I’ve been working in Brisbane’s content marketing space for over a decade now, and one of the most frequent questions I get asked (on an almost daily basis!) is how to come up with content marketing ideas.

 Honestly, I think a huge part of it is constantly being in the mind-set of generating content.
 Due to my occupation, my brain is wired to constantly be searching out new content opportunities and content ideas – because the more I can come up with on the fly, the less I need to think seriously about later.

 Below I’m sharing some of my go-to tips and starting points to help you on your way.
-I’d love to get some feedback on this list – if you use any of these ideas to create content or generate ideas, shoot me a DM and let me know!
+I’d love to get some feedback on this list – if you use any of these ideas to create content or generate ideas, shoot us an email and let us know!

 FAQs should almost be its own content marketing stream.
 If your customer service department is constantly being asked the same questions over and over again then develop some content around it.
 Most people will try and seek out information online before picking up the phone and calling you – so if you develop content around your FAQs then you are killing two birds with one stone: